atom/line-ending-selector/README.md

 This is an [Atom](https://atom.io) package that displays the current line ending type of a file: `CRLF` (Windows), `LF` (Unix), or `Mixed` (both).
 It also lets you change the line ending of a file.

-## Install

-Search for this package, "line-ending-selector", in the Install tab of Atom's Setting View.
-You can get to the Settings View by pressing <kbd>cmd + ,</kbd>.
-Select this package and click "Install".

 ## To Use

 When the package is activated it will show the current line ending of the file in the right side of the status-bar.
 If a new file is created the line ending will start with the system default: `CRLF` for Windows and `LF` for Mac and Linux.
 If a file contains both it will display `Mixed`.